DaveMon79/MyTeam/README.md

 This weeks assignment was to build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

-# Description
+# Description - Object-Oriented Programming Challenge: Team Profile Generator

-GIVEN a command-line application that accepts user input WHEN I am prompted for my team members and their information THEN an HTML file is generated that displays a nicely formatted team roster based on user input WHEN I click on an email address in the HTML
+The application had to incorperate the following features

+* Use inquirer to prompt the user for information to build the team in the command line
+* Generate a HTML page with the users information
-THEN my default email program opens and populates the TO field of the email with the address WHEN I click on the GitHub username
+* If you click on the email address a default email program opens and populates the TO field of the email with the address
-THEN that GitHub profile opens in a new tab
-WHEN I start the application
-THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number WHEN I enter the team manager’s name, employee ID, email address, and office number THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team WHEN I select the engineer option
-THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu WHEN I select the intern option
-THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
-THEN I exit the application, and the HTML is generated
+* If you click on the GitHub user name it takes you to their GitHub page
+* We had to run successful tests on the Emloyee, Manager, Engineer and Intern classes we'd built.

 ## Table of Contents